mlaursen/react-md/packages/documentation/src/guides/creating-a-new-app.md

 [create-react-app] as the project bootstrapper.
 The basic requirements for continuing are:

-- [node] installed with at least version `10` to make thigns simple
+- [node] installed with at least version `10` to make things simple
 - [yarn] or [npm]
 - experience in React